liuxjep/iam/serviceidaccess.md

 5. Make your changes, and then save the policy.

 To update a service policy by using the CLI, you can use the [ibmcloud iam service-policy-update](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_iam#ibmcloud_iam_service_policy_update) command.

 ```
 ibmcloud iam service-policy-update SERVICE_ID POLICY_ID [-v, --version VERSION] {--file JSON_FILE | [-r, --roles ROLE_NAME1,ROLE_NAME2...] [--service-name SERVICE_NAME] [--service-instance SERVICE_INSTANCE] [--region REGION] [--resource-type RESOURCE_TYPE] [--resource RESOURCE] [--resource-group-name RESOURCE_GROUP_NAME] [--resource-group-id RESOURCE_GROUP_ID]} [-f, --force]",
 ```
 {: codeblock}

 When you edit access for a service ID, you might receive a message about not allowing duplicate policies.
-If you're editing an existing policy and the changes you make are in conflict with access that is already assigned, you can choose to change the policy you're currently editing to provide different access, or you can go to the existing policy it is in conflict with to review and make changes if needed.
+If you're editing an existing policy and the changes you make are in conflict with access that is already assigned, you must make a change.
+You can choose to change the policy you're currently editing to provide different access, or you can go to the existing policy it is in conflict with to review and make a change if needed.
 You might want to delete the policy you're editing, if a duplicate policy exists that meets your needs.
 {: tip}

 ## Removing access